Teaching Life through Pickleball

 Pickleball is holding tight to its crown of being the fastest growing sport in America.
 The frenzy has held steady for years (depending on the source, anywhere from three to six years), but with stats like 36 million playing and 200% ongoing growth in those noticing America’s newest favorite pastime, the draw and enthusiasm show no signs of slowing down.

 Of the 13,969 places in the US where you can pick up a paddle and play, Callawassie Island’s Pickleball Club is about more than just how to perfect your flick shot.
-Players here come for the game, but they stay for the connections fostered between members and the connecting tone set by director Andy Sklarin.
+Players here come for the game, but they stay for the connections fostered between members and the connecting tone set by former director Andy Sklarin.

 Ranging between 120-150 active players on the list, games are in full swing on the island three days a week, with co-ed matchups, men’s groups on Thursday afternoon, and women’s on Friday afternoons, filling two or three courts each time.
 It’s a full house, with, of course, room for more.